nhowel/gittest/CodeBook.md

 #CodeBook

-This describes the manipulation and summarization of data represented in tidyData.txt, written with run_analysis.R
+This describes the manipulation and summarization of data represented in tidyData.txt, written with run_analysis.R.

 1. Raw data is downloaded from <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>
 (For more information on this dataset see <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>)
 2. This data is loaded into R.